 These prices are from the Chicago Mercantile Exchange, a daily spot market for cheese, and the Agricultural Marketing Service (AMS) weekly cheese price survey.
 Weekly prices set by the Chicago Mercantile Exchange are used for cheese sales the following week.

-Prices released by the AMS are from 96 manufacturing plants selling 1 million pounds or more of dairy products; there are 17 plants reporting 40-pound cheddar blocks.
+Prices released by the AMS are from 99 reporting entities selling 1 million pounds or more of dairy products; there are 17 plants reporting 40-pound cheddar blocks.
 Announced at 3:00 p.m. on Wednesday, the AMS price is always a half week behind.
-For example, the AMS price announced April 4 was for the week ending March 31.
+For example, the AMS price announced on April 4 was for the week ending March 31.